 Benefits of EMDR over Drug Therapy

 EMDR can be more effective than drug therapy in reducing systems associated with anxiety and other mental health disorders.
 In addition, research suggests that EMDR has fewer side effects than medications used to treat anxiety and mental health disorders.
-Furthermore, people can start to experience the positive effects of EMDR after a few sessions, compared to waiting weeks or even months, to see if drug therapy will be effective.
+Furthermore, people can start to experience the positive effects of Eye Movement Desensitization and Reprocessing after a few sessions, compared to waiting weeks or even months, to see if drug therapy will be effective.

 Does EMDR Only Help Anxiety?